Blood–brain barrier: Damage in injury and disease

-The blood–brain barrier may become damaged in select neurological diseases, as indicated by neuroimaging studies of Alzheimer's disease, amyotrophic lateral sclerosis, epilepsy, ischemic stroke, and brain trauma, and in systemic diseases, such as liver failure.
+The blood–brain barrier may become damaged in certain neurological diseases, as indicated by neuroimaging studies of Alzheimer's disease, amyotrophic lateral sclerosis, epilepsy, ischemic stroke, and brain trauma, and in systemic diseases, such as liver failure.
 Effects such as impaired glucose transport and endothelial degeneration may lead to metabolic dysfunction within the brain, and an increased permeability of the BBB to proinflammatory factors, potentially allowing antibiotics and phagocytes to move across the BBB.

-Prediction

-There have been many attempts to correlate the experimental blood brain barrier permeability, with physicochemical properties.
-The first QSAR study of brain–blood distribution was conducted in 1988, this study reported the in vivo values in rats for a large number of H2 receptor histamine agonists.
-The first papers trying to model blood brain barrier permeability, identified three properties, i.e., molecular volume, lipophilicity, and hydrogen bonding potential, as contributing significantly to the transport through the blood brain barrier.
-Two datasets, one with numerical logBB values (1058 molecules) and the one with categorical labels (7807 molecules with 4956 BBB+ and 2851 BBB-) have been published in 2021.

-The categorical dataset has been used in 2022 to select four different classification models based on molecular fingerprints, MACCS166 keys and molecular descriptors.
+However, in many neurodegenerative diseases, the exact cause and pathology remains unknown.
+There is also increasing evidence that a healthy gut microbiome is necessary to maintain BBB integrity, both in development and aging.
+It is still unclear whether BBB dysfunction in disease is a causative agent, a result of the disease, or somewhere in the middle.

 History

-In 1898, Arthur Biedl and R. Kraus observed that low-concentration "bile salts" failed to affect behavior when injected into the bloodstream of animals.
-Thus, in theory, they had failed to enter the brain.
+An 1898 study observed that low-concentration "bile salts" failed to affect behavior when injected into the blood of animals.
+Thus, in theory, the salts failed to enter the brain.

-Two years later, Max Lewandowsky coined the term "blood–brain barrier" in 1900, referring to the hypothesized semipermeable membrane (then termed hematoencephalic barrier).
+Two years later, Max Lewandowsky may have been the first to coin the term "blood–brain barrier" in 1900, referring to the hypothesized semipermeable membrane.
+There is some debate over the creation of the term blood–brain barrier as it is often attributed to Lewandowsky, but it does not appear in his papers.
+The creator of the term may have been Lina Stern.
+Stern was a Russian scientist who published her work in Russian and French.
+Due to the language barrier between her publications and English-speaking scientists, this could have made her work a lesser-known origin of the term.

 All the while, bacteriologist Paul Ehrlich was studying staining, a procedure that is used in many microscopy studies to make fine biological structures visible using chemical dyes.
 As Ehrlich injected some of these dyes (notably the aniline dyes that were then widely used), the dye stained all of the organs of some kinds of animals except for their brains.
 At that time, Ehrlich attributed this lack of staining to the brain simply not picking up as much of the dye.

-However, in a later experiment in 1913, Edwin Goldmann (one of Ehrlich's students) injected the dye directly into the cerebrospinal fluids of animal brains.
+However, in a later experiment in 1913, Edwin Goldmann (one of Ehrlich's students) injected the dye directly into the cerebrospinal fluid of animal brains.
 He found then the brains did become dyed, but the rest of the body did not, demonstrating the existence of a compartmentalization between the two.
 At that time, it was thought that the blood vessels themselves were responsible for the barrier, since no obvious membrane could be found.